-Anna founded Tandana to create opportunities for intercultural learning – the way she had done when she brought together students from The Traveling School and community members in Agualongo, Ecuador.
-She also wanted to give students, like the ones she taught in Panecillo, the chance to continue their education beyond the elementary level.
-Lastly, she was humbled by the love she was shown by the community of Panecillo and wanted to maintain those friendships and support the community members in achieving their goals.
+Later, she found opportunities to support her friends in working towards their goals.
+As a teacher for The Traveling School, she brought her students from the United States to Agualongo to help install water pipes and participate in community life.
+She also saw the opportunity to give students, like the ones she taught in Panecillo, the chance to continue their education beyond the elementary level by raising funds in the United States.
+Humbled by the love she was shown by friends in the communities, she wanted to support them in achieving their goals.

 This 10-minute video filmed by a Tandana intern gives a beautiful overview of Anna's inspiration for starting Tandana in Ecuador:

-Since supporting those initial projects in Ecuador and Mali, Tandana has slowly extended its relationships in neighboring communities in both countries, with those who observed first-hand the benefits of such a partnership.
-Tandana now works in the majority of the communities of Quichinche Parish, Ecuador, as well as a few communities outside the parish.
-In Mali, Tandana has partnered with approximately 10 villages in Wadouba Township, and several outside the Township, in addition to women in 30 communities who are served by Tandana's literacy program.
+Since supporting those initial projects in Ecuador and Mali, Tandana has slowly extended its relationships to neighboring communities in both countries, with residents who have observed first-hand the benefits of such a partnership.
+Tandana now works in the majority of the communities of Quichinche Parish, Ecuador.
+In Mali, Tandana has partnered with many communities in Wadouba, Ondogou, and Segue-Ire Townships.

 Tandana's volunteer programs have also grown since the foundation's beginnings.
-Between 2006 and 2014, Tandana led 75 volunteer programs in Mali and Ecuador.
-In 2014 alone, it hosted 15 distinct volunteer groups, with 237 participants from 18 different states and 1 Canadian province.
-Anna and the Tandana team have learned from each experience and have found sustainable ways to improve and expand.
+Each year, Tandana hosts approximately 15 volunteer groups, providing unique learning experiences to over 200 participants.
+Anna and the Tandana team have learned from each experience and found sustainable ways to improve and expand.

 Shifting from Projects to Initiatives

-Tandana's early community collaborations had a definite focus on construction.
-Building projects represented concrete, easily identifiable community needs, and when complete, they were tangible signs of community progress.
-Moreover, infrastructure projects are labor intensive, so the volunteer groups that Tandana brought to these communities could contribute in a necessary and meaningful way.
-Tandana still supports infrastructure improvement--the needs still exist--but as our relationships have grown over the years, so has Tandana's capacity to support more complex community goals.
+Tandana's early community collaborations tended to focus on construction.
+Building projects represented concrete, easily identifiable community goals, and when complete, they were tangible signs of community success.
+Moreover, infrastructure projects are labor intensive, so the volunteer groups that Tandana brought to these communities could contribute in a way that gave them opportunities to work alongside and learn from their local counterparts.
+Tandana still supports infrastructure improvement--the needs still exist--but as our relationships have grown over the years, so has Tandana's capacity to support achievement of more complex community goals.
 Now, community initiatives fall into the broad categories of not only infrastructure, but also food security, water resources, education, environmental conservation, health, and income generation.
-Tandana aims to involve volunteer groups in these initiatives whenever possible.

 Tandana's scholarship program began in 2007 in the communities of Quinchinche Parish with the goal to help students to continue their secondary studies and improve their quality of life.

-In the early days, Vicente Pazmiño (the current Logistics Manager) would visit schools and speak with the Directors, who would identify excellent students with economic limitations.
+In the early days, Vicente Pazmiņo (the current Logistics Manager) would visit schools and speak with the Directors, who would identify excellent students with economic limitations.
 If they met all the criteria, Don Vicente would make sure that the students received the uniforms, materials, and transportation funds they needed; he would also make sure they took good care of their school things and kept up their grades.
-Tandana soon offered summer vacation courses taught by volunteers to give extra help in English and math to scholarship recipients and other interested students.
+Responding to the need students expressed for extra help in subjects such as English and math, Tandana soon offered summer vacation courses taught by volunteers to give an extra boost to scholarship recipients and other interested students.

 In 2011, Tandana's scholarship program expanded to support university students.
-These students had a vision to “be a professional and help their families.”
-In exchange for Tandana's support, university scholarship recipients would complete a set number of community service hours so they could use their new knowledge to help their communities.
+These students have a vision to be a professional and help their families.
+In exchange for Tandana's support, university scholarship recipients complete a set number of community service hours, using their new knowledge to help their communities.